 25 GHz bandwidth in a compact USB instrument

 PicoScope 9300 Series sampling oscilloscopes use triggered sequential sampling to capture high-bandwidth repetitive or clock-derived signals without the expense or jitter of a very high-speed clocked sampling system such as a real-time oscilloscope.
 25 GHz bandwidth allows measurement of 14 ps transitions, and low sampling jitter enables timing resolution down to 0.064 ps.
-Sequential sampling rate of 1 MS/s, unsurpassed by any other sampling oscilloscope, enables rapid building of waveforms, eye diagrams and histograms with 16-bit resolution.
-Dynamic is better than 60 dB and trace lengths can be up to 32 kS.
+Sequential sampling rate of 1 MS/s, unsurpassed by other sampling oscilloscopes, enables rapid building of waveforms, eye diagrams and histograms.

 Everything you need is built into the oscilloscope, with no expensive hardware or software add-ons to worry about.
 Alternatively, you can use your PicoScope 9300 with a stand-alone PG900 TDR/TDT differential fast pulse generator to gain the extra versatility and configurability of independent high-performance source and measurement instruments.

 Watch video - PicoScope 9300 introduction

 2.5 GHz direct and up to 15 GHz prescaled trigger